kafka, replication, high-availability, fault-tolerance, distributed-systems, reliability

 Kafka's replication and high availability features provide the foundation for building reliable data streaming platforms.
 By maintaining multiple synchronized copies of data across brokers and automatically handling failover, Kafka ensures that systems can survive hardware failures and network issues without data loss.

 Effective monitoring of replication health metrics allows teams to identify and resolve issues proactively.
-Combined with geographic replication strategies, these capabilities enable organizations to build streaming platforms that meet demanding availability and durability SLAs.
+Modern tools like Conduktor provide comprehensive visibility into replication status, partition distribution, and controller health.
+Combined with geographic replication strategies and tiered storage, these capabilities enable organizations to build streaming platforms that meet demanding availability and durability SLAs.

 Understanding these concepts is essential for anyone working with Kafka in production environments, from platform engineers to application developers building event-driven architectures.